-In essence, the Tour de France bikes haven't changed all that much.
-There are still two wheels, two triangles, gears, a chain, and pneumatic tyres, but the technology support each part has advanced by lightyears.
+Over the years, the basic design of all Tour de France bikes hasn't changed all that much.
+There are still two wheels, two triangles, gears, a chain, and pneumatic tyres, but the technology supporting each part has advanced by lightyears.
 We can’t help but wonder what the race would look like if you took today’s riders, and made them race the three-week tour on the bikes ridden in the 1903 edition of the race — or the other way around.

 With WorldTour teams using the equipment provided by their sponsors, many of the brands that are racking up stage wins in the modern race are still comparatively young compared to the Tour de France itself.
 But even while certain brands sponsor multiple teams, and some being dominant, these young teams may never rack up the same number of TDF general classification wins as many of the now-defunct bike brands of old.